secsome/FA2sp/README.md

 ======================= Changes (2021-11-XX RELEASE 1.2.2) ==============================================================================================
-+) Now you can specify the display name of theaters
++) Now you can add more ramps to be auto generated in FA2 by setting [THEATERInfo] in fadata.ini +) Now you can specify the display name of theaters
 +) Support for ExtraMixes, will be read before any other mixes +) Support for OverlayDisplayLimit, the frame after this number won't be displayed in the TilesetBrowserView, up to 60